lihaoyi/macropy/readme.md

 import macropy.core.macros  # sets up macro import hooks import other                # imports other.py and passes it through import hooks

+# my_macro_module.py
+from macropy.core.macros import *

+macros = Macros()

+... define some macros ...

 # other.py
 from macropy.macros.my_macro_module import macros, ...

 ... do stuff with macros ...
 ```

 Where you run `run.py` instead of `other.py`.
-For the same reason, you cannot directly run MacroPy's own unit tests directly using `unittest` or `nose`: you need to run the [macropy/run.py](macropy/run.py) file from the project root for the tests to run.
+For the same reason, you cannot directly run MacroPy's own unit tests directly using `unittest` or `nose`: you need to run the [macropy/run_tests.py](macropy/run_tests.py) file from the project root for the tests to run.

 MacroPy also works in the REPL: